 Van Phong Bay

-There are two directions to the bay, one is by boat by sea from Nha Phu Bay, the other is by car or motorbike from Nha Trang city.
+There are two ways to the bay: by boat from Nha Phu Bay, and by car or motorbike from Nha Trang.

 Ninh Van Bay